zakagan/DoomsdayCalc/README.md

 ## The Julian-Gregorian switch

-In October, 1582, Pope Gregory XIII reformed the Julian calander into the Gregorian calander that we use today.
+In October, 1582, Pope Gregory XIII reformed the Julian calander into the Gregorian calander used today.
 The one main difference bewteen the two calanders is the number of leap days.
 Leap days in the Julian Calander happen ever four years.
 However there are less than 365.25 days in a year, meaning there are too many leap days in the Julian system.
 The Gregorian calander corrects this by removing leap days from every year divisible by 100 but not 400.

 In order to facilitate the switch, 10 days were omitted from the calander between October 4th, 1582 and October 15th.
 While the new calander was slowly adopted across Europe and eventually the world, DoomsdayCalc considers these days to not have existsed.
 Holidays and significant dates before October 4th, 1582 follow the Julian calander, and afterwards follow the Gregorian calander.
 This extends to holidays like Easter and Passover, which are calaculated slightly differently in each calander system.